opengento/magento2-gdpr/README.md

 ## Settings

-The configuration for this module is available in 'Stores > Configuration > Customers > Customer Configuration > Privacy (GDPR)'.
+The configuration for this module is available in 'Stores > Configuration > GDPR Compliance'.

 ## Documentation